Diffusion-weighted magnetic resonance imaging: Research

 Early in the development of DTI based tractography, a number of researchers pointed out a flaw in the diffusion tensor model.
-The tensor analysis assumes that there is a single ellipsoid in each imaging voxel— as if all of the axons traveling through a voxel traveled in exactly the same direction.
+The tensor analysis assumes that there is a single ellipsoid in each imaging voxel—as if all of the axons traveling through a voxel traveled in exactly the same direction.
 This is often true, but it can be estimated that in more than 30% of the voxels in a standard resolution brain image, there are at least two different neural tracts traveling in different directions that pass through each other.
-In the classic diffusion ellipsoid tensor model, the information from the crossing tract just appears as noise or unexplained decreased anisotropy in a given voxel.
+In the classic diffusion ellipsoid tensor model, the information from the crossing tract appears as noise or unexplained decreased anisotropy in a given voxel.

 David Tuch was among the first to describe a solution to this problem.
 The idea is best understood by conceptually placing a kind of geodesic dome around each image voxel.
 This icosahedron provides a mathematical basis for passing a large number of evenly spaced gradient trajectories through the voxel—each coinciding with one of the apices of the icosahedron.
-Basically, we are now going to look into the voxel from a large number of different directions (typically 40 or more).
+We can then look into the voxel from a large number of different directions (typically 40 or more).
 We use "n-tuple" tessellations to add more evenly spaced apices to the original icosahedron (20 faces)—an idea that also had its precedents in paleomagnetism research several decades earlier.
-We just want to know which direction lines turn up the maximum anisotropic diffusion measures.
-If there is a single tract, there will be just two maxima pointing in opposite directions.
+We want to know which direction lines turn up the maximum anisotropic diffusion measures.
+If there is a single tract, there will be only two maxima, pointing in opposite directions.
 If two tracts cross in the voxel, there will be two pairs of maxima, and so on.
-We can still use tensor math to use the maxima to select groups of gradients to package into several different tensor ellipsoids in the same voxel, or use more complex higher rank tensors analyses, or we can do a true "model free" analysis that just picks the maxima and go on about doing the tractography.
+We can still use tensor mathematics to use the maxima to select groups of gradients to package into several different tensor ellipsoids in the same voxel, or use more complex higher-rank tensor analyses, or we can do a true "model free" analysis that picks the maxima, and then continue to do the tractography.